kardianos/vendor-spec/README.md

 		// RevisionTime is the time the revision was created.
 The time should be
 		// parsed and written in the "time.RFC3339" format.
 		RevisionTime string

+		// Comment is free text for human use.
+		Comment string
 	}
 }
 ```